Available For: Business, Enterprise, and Education plans

 - The recently added AWS account will be shown in the next step where accounts are listed.

-Select the region(s) you want to visualize and click Visualize.
+- Select the region(s) you want to visualize.
 Note that selecting multiple regions can make the visualization process slower.

 The diagram for the AWS Account will be generated.